Lytton, British Columbia

 Lytton is a village of about 250 residents in southern British Columbia, Canada, on the east side of the Fraser River and primarily the south side of the Thompson River, where it flows southwesterly into the Fraser.
 The community includes the Village of Lytton and the surrounding community of the Lytton First Nation, whose name for the place is Camchin, also spelled Kumsheen ("river meeting").

 During heat waves, Lytton is often the hottest spot in Canada despite its location north of 50°N in latitude.
 In three consecutive days of June 2021, it broke the all-time record for Canada's highest temperature, ending at 49.6 C on June 29.
-This is the highest temperature ever recorded north of 45°N and higher than the all-time records for Europe and South America.
+This is the highest temperature ever recorded north of 45°N and higher than the all-time records for Europe.
 The next day (June 30), a wildfire swept through the valley, destroying the majority of the town.